 Postdoctoral positions available for highly motivated candidates with a strong background in biochemistry, molecular biology, cell biology, and/or mouse genetics to join a research group studying the fundamental mechanisms of cell death and their impact on tumorigenesis and cancer therapy.
 Projects will include characterization of cell death mechanisms using biochemistry, proteomics or next-generation high-resolution imaging studies, delineation of cell death pathways in vivo using mouse models, high-throughput functional genomics and chemical screens to identify modulators for cancer-specific cell death mechanisms, and development of cell death mechanism–based targeted therapies.
 Applicants should hold a PhD and/or MD degree and have strong laboratory and analytical skills.

-Informal inquiries may be made to Danielle Balsam at email@example.com.
+Informal inquiries may be made to Jessica Stephen at firstname.lastname@example.org.

 Full applications including curriculum vitae, a summary of current and future research interests and expected availability date, a description of past research experience and accomplishments, selected reprints of publications, and three references.